ppy/osu-wiki/wiki/Help_Centre/en.md

 If this succeeds, you will be able to reset your own password without the assistance of the support staff.

-If this does not work for you, please send us a support ticket immediately to [accounts@ppy.sh](mailto:accounts@ppy.sh) with as much identifying information as possible that will help us establish you as the owner of your account.
+If this does not work for you, please send us a support ticket as soon as possible to [accounts@ppy.sh](mailto:accounts@ppy.sh) with as much identifying information as you can gather in order to help us establish you as the owner of your account.

 Emailing from your registration address is a huge bonus here, as well as any other information you can provide that only the holder of the account would know.
+Such as…

+- The name of the email address that you registered the account on (or any other email the account has been associated with since)
+- Any receipts for purchased osu!supporter tags or other items from the osu!store
+- The last date you can remember being able to access your account normally
+- Any other identifying information that you think could be helpful

-Please do not include replay or score data in your ticket - we cannot use this to verify your ownership of the account.
+*Notice: Please do not include replay or score data in your ticket; we cannot use this to verify your ownership of the account.*

-#### The website is telling me that I have tried to sign in too many times!
+#### The website is telling me that I've tried to sign-in too many times!

-**This is a temporary protection measure after repeated failures to access your account.
-Try signing in again after 10-20 minutes.**
+**This is a temporary protection measure after repeated failures to access your account.**

-If this happens to you, simply wait for a while and try to sign in a little later.
+If this happens to you, simply wait for awhile and try to sign-in after 10–20 minutes.

-A couple of hours at the absolute maximum will clear the status for most people and allow them to sign in again.
+A couple of hours at the absolute maximum will clear the status for most people and allow them to sign-in again.

 #### I didn't receive any emails from osu!/I forgot my email address!

-**There might be an issue with your account's current email address.**
+**Please keep in-mind that there might be an issue with your account's current email address.**

-If you remember your account's attached email address, or think you do, try visiting the Email section in [account settings](https://osu.ppy.sh/home/account/edit) page to change your email address.
+If you remember your account's attached email address, try visiting the Email section in [account settings](https://osu.ppy.sh/home/account/edit) page to change your email address.
 Fill out the necessary fields and click `Update` when you're done.

 If you have lost your account's password and are not receiving any password recovery emails, or you really cannot remember what email address you were using, please contact us at [accounts@ppy.sh](mailto:accounts@ppy.sh).
-Any information you have about your account (your username, any screenshots that show you signed in to the client, past transactions through the store or supporter payments, etc.) will be helpful!
+Any information you have about your account (e.g., your username, any screenshots that show you signed-in to the client, past transactions through the store or supporter payments, etc.) will be helpful!

-Lastly, we are aware that some providers do not accept automated emails from us.
-If you are using any of these providers, please contact us by mail and we'll change your email address for you:
+Lastly, please keep in-mind that some providers do not accept automated emails from us.
+If you are using any of these providers, please contact us by physical mail and we'll change your email address for you:

 - `att.net`
 - `bellsouth.net`